 Want to have a wild time in Central Florida?
 Get up close and personal with some of the natives (and transplants) who live here.

 There are so many unique interactions inside Discovery Cove by SeaWorld, we’re calling this a five within a five!

 - Snorkel with the fish & rays!
-Grab your mask and dive into a reef-like oasis.
+Grab your best snorkeling set and dive into a reef-like oasis.
 For those who aren’t scuba-certified, it’s a chance to rub “elbows” with huge sting rays as they gracefully glide past you, swimming in and out of the schools of tropical fish.
 Little kids, too, can enjoy swimming in the Grand Reef, though squeals have been heard when a big, dark cartilaginous fish glides by.
 OK, adults have been known to jump a bit the first time, too!

 - Swim with a dolphin!
 There are only a handful of places where you can swim with dolphins, that don’t require a cruise ship first.
 Visitors can add on this experience which includes some interaction time, a “ride” where, to be precise, the dolphin swims, and you pretty much just hold on, and a kiss!

 - SeaVenture!
 Ever see those iconic underwater diving helmets?
 At SeaVenture they hoist those bad boys onto your head, and you descend the ladder for your walk-through underwater tour.
 Divers hand you a variety of cool creatures to examine (I held a sea urchin), and you “walk” up to the glass with sharks on the other side.
 Bring your underwater camera.
 Because of the angle, it looks like you’re right in there with them!